 The partners are not related to each other any nearer than second cousins

-Upon approval, the state will provide you and your partner two certificates and two wallet-size cards verifying your domestic partnership.
+Once your application is approved, the state will provide you and your partner with two certificates and two wallet-size cards verifying your domestic partnership.

-If you are eligible, a domestic partnership can provide you and your partner with all of the benefits the state provides to opposite-sex married couples, including:
+If you are eligible for a domestic partnership in Washington State, you and your partner can enjoy many of the same benefits as married couples, including:

 The right to visit your partner in the hospital and make health care decisions in the event of your partner's incapacity.